Taeyoung96/IROS-2022-SLAM-paper-list/README.md

 - Mapping of Spatiotemporal Scalar Fields by Mobile Robots using Gaussian Process Regression
 - Active SLAM in 3D deformable environments
 - Anchor Selection for SLAM Based on Graph Topology and Submodular Optimization
 - Optimization Strategies for Bayesian Source Localization Algorithms
+- A Spanning Tree-Based Multi-Resolution Approach for Pose-Graph Optimization
+- Nested Sampling for Non-Gaussian Inference in SLAM Factor Graphs

 [[top](#iros-2022-slam-paper-list)]